javier-sy/midi-events/README.md

 MIDIEvents.with(:channel => 0, :velocity => 100) { note_on("E4") }
 ```

-Those expressions all evaluate to the same object
+Those expressions all evaluate to the same object:

 ```ruby
 #<MIDIEvents::NoteOn:0x9c1c240